Awolize/EspNow-MoistureSensor/README.md

 # EspNow-MoistureSensor

-This is a simple EspNow project, where mostirure and battery level is measured and sent to a espnow reciever (hub).
+This is a simple ESP-Now project, where moisture and battery levels are measured and sent to an ESP-Now receiver (hub).

-Using JSON to send the data.
+The data is in JSON format.

-Me myself used a esp8266 (d1 mini)
+I myself used a esp8266 (d1 mini).